jfricano/Focus/README.md

 # Focus - Distraction Blocker
 A Chrome productivity extension to block youTube, facebook from loading and deliver inspirational message instead

+This is a project culminating from Codesmith's free CSX course that teaches the fundamentals of functional and object-oriented coding in JavaScript.  https://csx.codesmith.io

 How to install:

 1. Download all files in the package